 Look out for flashes of blue as kingfisher fly past, and brown trout in the river, as you walk along the river path, and don't forget to visit the exhibition and shop at the start of your walk.

-Cross the road and follow the tarmac bridleway.
-In 110yd (100m) turn right towards Knox Hall.
-Follow the path along the side of the Hall, past a garage and along the edge of some woodland.
-When emerging from the wood turn left onto the Old Coach Road.
+Section 7 (SE 1900 6390 / 54.07060, -1.71110) Cross the road and follow the tarmac road called Low Laithe.
+In about 100m turn right towards Knox Hall.
+Follow the path along the side of the Hall, past a garage and along the edge of some wood-land.
+When emerging from the wood turn left onto Old Coach Road.
 Look out for alpacas and goats in the fields to the right.
-Continue uphill, turn left on to the road and then right to the footpath signed 'Brimham'.
+Continue uphill, and on reaching a road turn left and then after 50m or so on the right you’ll see a public bridleway signed 'Brimham'.

-After passing the farmhouse on your right, turn left on the unmarked path and continue through the silver birch trees back into Brimham Rocks.
-Continue onwards and upwards between the large rock outcrops and head to the left towards the visitor centre.
-Reward yourself at the refreshment kiosk (we recommend hot chocolate!) before returning down one of the many paths through the rocks to car park.
+Section 9 (SE 2051 6483 / 54.07891, -1.68797) After passing the farmhouse on your right, turn left on the unmarked path and continue through the silver birch trees back into Brimham Rocks.
+Continue onwards and upwards between the large rock outcrops and head to the left to-wards the visitor centre.
+Reward yourself at the refreshment kiosk (we recommend hot chocolate!) before returning down one of the many paths through the rocks to the car park.